mintary/comp-250-prep/Session2.md

 ### Implement Queue by Stack (Q19)
 **Solution can't shared by us, sorry**

-*Hint: use one stack for input, and the other stack for output*
+*Hint: use one for input, and the other for output*

 ### Properties of data structure in application (Q20)
 **Solution can't shared by us, sorry**